Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 From breakfast bakeries to breweries, downtown features dozens of great places to eat.
 It also has art galleries, charming boutiques, bookstores, museums, and more.
 When visiting, don’t miss F M Light & Sons, a Western apparel shop that’s been around for over a century.

-Other downtown attractions include the Howelsen Hill Ski Area, the longest-running ski area in Colorado.
+Other downtown attractions include Howelsen Hill, the state’s longest-running ski area.
 Enjoy ice skating and hockey at the Howelsen Park Ice Arena, and soak at Old Town Hot Springs.
 Spring Creek Trail and Fish Creek Falls, the state’s second-tallest waterfall, are also nearby.

 While this area is roughly three miles north of the ski resort, the lifts are still easily accessible via a 10-minute drive.
 You can also reach the resort by taking a free ride on the ExpreSST shuttle or Red Line.